Trinity Grammar School, Kew

-Trinity Grammar School, Kew (abbreviated to TGS) is an independent, Anglican day and boarding school for boys, located in Kew in Melbourne, Australia.
+Trinity Grammar School, Kew (abbreviated to TGS) is an independent, Anglican day school for boys, located in Kew in Melbourne, Australia.

-The school was founded at a meeting of several high-ranking church figures on 14 November 1902.
+The school was founded at a meeting of the vestry of Holy Trinity Church, Kew on 14 November 1902.
 It opened in 1903, operating out of the Holy Trinity Church.
 Trinity is a founding member of the Associated Grammar Schools of Victoria (AGSV).
 The school has over 1500 students and approximately 20 boarding students.
+The school ceased its boarding operations at the end of 2022.